Previous dayJanuary 18, 2026Next day

 35.7 km---✓ ReviewedUSGS →

-Reports of a magnitude 2.0 earthquake 11 km ENE of Laupāhoehoe, Hawaii came in on January 18, 2026 at 16:03 UTC.
-At a depth of 35.7 km, the event was shallow crustal.
-Geolocation places the event at 20.030°N, -155.132°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+A magnitude 2.0 seismic event took place 11 km ENE of Laupāhoehoe, Hawaii on January 18, 2026 at 16:03 UTC.
+The event originated approximately 35.7 km below the surface, classifying it as shallow crustal.
+Coordinates: 20.030°, -155.132°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-01-18